IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Toby
 - ==Coriolis (”Cory”) - Djinn father - deadbeat dad
 	- used arcane condenser in apostasy to split his soul, put the pieces of his soul in his children as a backup against death (is this too evil?) - this is why Toby had volatile power
+	- preached a false religion in apostasy, trying to just steal the condenser? was used by the bad lawyer as a pawn?
 	- broke his deal with a devil, ends up captured in apostasy again
-	- has passed thru Kevara in the past - leave a trail to Apostasy?
+	- rockstar, adventurer, false prophet, pyramid scheme boss
 - Mother
-- Mysterious burst of wind power during childhood
+- ==Mysterious burst of wind power during childhood
+	- the Fray causes weird loci in the Weave? loss of the dragons?
+	- actually also has mixed bloodline

 Eletha
 - Moonflower family + “philanthropy”